-4.10.3 Depending of the nature of the assessment item, the request may result in a change to the due dates, either earlier or later, or the student being required to undertake an alternative assessment task (4.11).
+7.10.2 Depending of the nature of the assessment item, the request may result in a change to the due dates, either earlier or later, or the student being required to undertake an alternative assessment task (7.11).

-4.11 Alternative assessment tasks
+7.11 Alternative assessment tasks

 An alternative assessment task may be set when circumstances prevent a student from completing an assessment task and it is not feasible to re-create the required circumstances for that assessment task.
 A Course Coordinator may then vary the details of that assessment task provided that the alternative enables an equitable assessment to be made and does not compromise an essential requirement of the course.

-4.12 Variation to assessment for students with disabilities
+7.12 Variation to assessment for students with disabilities

-4.13 Resubmission of an assessment task
+7.13 Resubmission of an assessment task

-At the discretion of the Course Coordinator, students who have failed an assessment task may be invited or permitted to revise and re-submit a specific assessment task for marking.
-This is not available if the assessment items is a final examination or for WIL activity in a Limited Grade course.
-In courses with standard grading, the maximum result that can be attained under such circumstances is 50 percent of the value of the assessment task.
-In courses with limited grading, the resubmitted task can be assessed as pass or fail.
+7.13.2 In courses that use the standard grading scale, the maximum result that can be attained under such circumstances is 50 percent of the value of the assessment task.
+In courses with limited grading, the resubmitted task can only be assessed as pass or fail.

-4.14 Supplementary assessment
+7.14 Supplementary assessment

 Supplementary assessment must be offered to a student who has achieved a final grade for a course in the range of 47 percent to 49.4 percent.
 This is not available in courses with Limited Grades.
 Refer to the Supplementary Assessment - Procedures.

-4.15 Lost, stolen or damaged assessment tasks
+7.15 Lost, stolen or damaged assessment tasks

-4.16 Aggregation of results
+7.16 Aggregation of results

-4.16.1 A student’s final mark in a course will be the aggregate of the results from all assessment tasks according to the percentage weighting of the assessment tasks, leading to the award of a grade except in the case of limited grade courses.
+7.16.1 In a course using the standard grading scale, a student’s final mark in a course will be the aggregate of the results from all assessment tasks according to the percentage weighting of the assessment tasks, leading to the award of a grade except in the case of limited grade courses.

-4.17 Release of results to students
+7.17 Release of results to students

 7.18 Transfer of results across enrolments

 The ‘carrying over’ of a result from an assessment task undertaken during a previous enrolment in a course to a subsequent enrolment in the same course is not permitted.